No more outfield for Dee Gordon. If he remains a Mariner, he will play somewhere on the infield

 Dee Gordon will be in the infield next season … at least, he will be assuming he hasn’t been “reimagined” off the Seattle Mariners’ roster.

-Mariners general manager Jerry Dipoto emphasized that, again, on Monday, but it comes almost a year after the Mariners acquired Gordon to play center field.
+Mariners general manager Jerry Dipoto emphasized that, again, on Monday, but it comes almost a year after he acquired Gordon to play center field and nowhere else.

 Premium content for only $0.99